automotive-grade-linux/docs-agl/docs/sec-blueprint/08-Hardening.md

     of the following kind (e.g. console=ttyS0 console=tty0) on the kernel command line.
 All of the console=&lt;interface&gt; statements should be stripped and removed from the kernel command line.

--   The following lines from /etc/inittab should be removed for the serial console:

-    S0:12345:respawn:/sbin/getty 115200 ttyS0

-    ttyS0::askfirst:-/bin/sh

-    Failing to do so will result in the System V init process trying to infinitely open a tty port and spawn a login shell on the serial console, which will result in the following repetitive output:

-    INIT: Id “S0” respawning too fast: disabled for 5 minutes

 -   The telnet server shall be disabled.